 This method is very different from PAYE.
 To make use of it, an individual has to be a shareholder, which shouldn’t be a problem, since most directors are indeed shareholders.

 A dividend is paid to shareholders and it can only be paid when the directors agree to do so and when the company has made a profit.
 Usually, it’s paid once or twice per tax year, but it is up to the directors to decide if and when to issue a dividend.

 To issue a dividend and get the money through this method, there are a few points to consider:

 - It is necessary to ensure that the company has enough profit available to allow the dividend to be issued and paid.

 - A meeting has to be arranged and each decision regarding the issuance of dividends has to be examined.

-- Finally, it is time to issue the dividend payment and tax vouchers.
+- Finally, it is time to issue the dividend payment.
 This usually involves filing the board minutes and accounts at the registered office.

 Bear in mind that directors of profitable companies that pay taxes and have a significant cash buffer almost always use this method.
 And the reason for this is rather easy to understand.

 Income can be taken out of the limited company in the form of dividends, which are paid out of the company’s profits after corporation tax has been deducted.
 This is an amazingly tax-efficient method of taking money from the company, as there is no personal tax liability on net dividends up to a certain amount.